KinshukAuthorities/gameengine2d-pro/README.md

 4. Create a project with the **Abyss of Hollows** template, then open it in the Editor.
 5. The Abyss of Hollows template includes prebuilt native gameplay modules, just click on play in editor to start playing..
 6. Press **Play** in the Editor to run the active scene.
-7. **PLEASE NOTE THAT IF THE HUB DOSENT WORK AT START, THEN CLOSE AND REOPEN THE HUB, ALSO SOME MAPS OF TEMPLATE GAME ARE LITTLE BUGGY, I GOT NO TIME TO FIX THEM, BUT REST ARE PERFERCTLY FINE....**
+7. **PLEASE NOTE THAT IF THE HUB DOSENT WORK AT START, THEN CLOSE AND REOPEN THE HUB**

 ### Quick test path